vercidium-patreon/godot_raytraced_audio/README.md

-# Vercidium Audio (VAudio) - Godot Plugin
+# Vercidium Audio

-Raytraced audio system with realistic occlusion, and reverb for Godot 4.
+Raytraced audio system with realistic occlusion and reverb for Godot 4.

 ## Features